openhab/openhab-docs/configuration/persistence.md

 Therefore, it is important to select a default persistence service.
 You should do this even if you have only one persistence add-on installed.

-To select a default persistence service, in paperUI, select Configuration and then System from the side menu.
+To select a default persistence service, in paper UI, select Configuration and then System from the side menu.
 Scroll down to "Persistence", and select your Default Service from the drop-down list.
 Note that you must first install a persistence add-on before you make this selection.
 Be sure to save your choice once you have selected your default service.

 ## Configuration

-You can choose how your persistence service operates, which item states it persists, and under what conditions it persists them.
-These things and more are configured in a file named `<persistenceservice>.persist`, where "persistenceservice" is replaced by the name of your add-on (e.g. `rrd4j.persist`).
+Persistence Strategies are configured in a file named `<persistenceservice>.persist`, stored in `$OPENHAB_CONF/persistence` ("persistenceservice" is replaced by the name of your add-on (e.g. `rrd4j.persist`)).

-This folder is located in `$OPENHAB_CONF/persistence`.
-The configuration defines persistence "strategies" which are very similar to [triggers]({{base}}/configuration/rules-dsl.html#rule-triggers) in openHAB rules.
-These strategies may be used to persist an item state when some bus event has occurred (e.g. an item state has been updated or changed), or on a schedule or at a specific time of day (e.g. through a [cron expression](http://www.quartz-scheduler.org/documentation/quartz-2.1.x/tutorials/crontrigger).
+Strategies may be used to persist an Item state when some event has occurred (e.g. an Item state has been updated or changed), on a time schedule, or at a specific time of day (e.g. through a [cron expression](http://www.quartz-scheduler.org/documentation/quartz-2.1.x/tutorials/crontrigger).

 Persistence configuration files consist of several sections: